xinyawang/Around/README.md

 * Go is built for system, web app, pretty low level, we don’t need Django for python and TomCat for java.
 It has built-in web services to handle HTTP request/response, URL mapping…
 * Go has been very well designed and optimised for scaling(Go routine and channel)
 * Go is a fast, statically typed, compiled language that feels like a dynamically typed, interpreted language.
-* In my opinion, go the future of server language.
+* In my opinion, go is the future of server language.

 **2. Why choose ElasticSearch?**<br>
 * ES is an open source, distributed, RESTful search engine.
 As the heart of the Elastic Stack, it centrally stores our data so we can query the data quickly.